CloudBoltSoftware/terraform-provider-cloudbolt/docs/data-sources/osbuild_ref.md

 ### Optional

-- `id` (String) The global id of a CloudBolt OS Build, if "name" not provided
+- `id` (String) The global id of a CloudBolt OS Build, required if "name" not provided
-- `name` (String) The name of a CloudBolt OS Build, if "id" not provided
+- `name` (String) The name of a CloudBolt OS Build, required if "id" not provided

 ### Read-Only